mhdawson/micro-app-cordova-launcher/README.md

   to run content on your phone.
 You should read the [cordova security guide](https://cordova.apache.org/docs/en/latest/guide/appdev/security/index.html) for more details.
+* edit widget id=xxx in config.xml so that it is unique to your application
 * edit this line from www/index.html to limit to the domains you are willing to trust to run content on your phone:
   <PRE>